 I would love to hear from you!!

 Please feel free to get in touch using the form below or using one of my social media profiles on the front page.
-Follow me on Twitter @hopsmokefire and Instagram hopsmokefire.
+Follow me on Twitter @barbecology and Instagram as barbecology.
 I'm especially keen if you are interested in my MBA research as I'm always on the lookout for new, innovative and challenging ideas pushing the boundaries of barbecue.